By: Ashley Smith (SALT Administrative Manager)

 If you’re performing a renovation, and not a full salon build, then you need to decide how much work you want to do yourself (if any!).
 Once you know that, you can determine if you want to manage the renovation on your own or hire a contractor to take care of everything.

 As with any construction project, before you (or your contractor) break ground or hammer the first nail, you need to make sure that everything you are planning is above the board and done by the books.
-This means going down to city hall and getting all of the required permits for your project.
+This means going down to city hall and getting all of the required permits and licenses for your project.

 The exact process that you’ll follow, and the exact permits that you’ll need, will of course depend upon the municipality that you are hoping to build in.
 That being said, some permits you’ll likely need include: